Oskar-Dam/kaotika-battle-mobile/README.md

 ### How to enable the pre-commit hook

-After cloning the repository, run the following commands:
+After cloning the repository and having the dependencies installed, run the following commands:

 ```bash
 npm run setup-hooks